iscc/iscc-crypto/docs/protocol-vc.md

 #### 2.2.1 Credential Types

-The protocol defines two primary credential types:
+The protocol defines three mutually exclusive credential types that MUST be included in the `type` field after `VerifiableCredential`:

-- `IsccTimestamp` - For basic content timestamping
+1. `IsccTimestamp` - For ownerless timestamps

+   - Only requires datahash
+   - No requester signature
+   - Simple proof of existence at point in time

+1. `IsccOwnership` - For owned but unbound timestamps

+   - Requires requester signature
+   - No content bindings
+   - Establishes control over ISCC-ID

-- `IsccDeclaration` - For ISCC-CODE declarations with ownership claims
+1. `IsccDeclaration` - For owned and content-bound timestamps

+   - Requires requester signature
+   - Binds ISCC-CODE and/or datahash (at least one MUST be present)
+   - May include optional metadata bindings
+   - Establishes both ownership and content binding

 #### 2.2.2 Required Properties